Organizer (San Jose)

 - Strong commitment to social justice, racial justice, and youth empowerment.

-- Strong interpersonal and team‐building skills, particularly with high school students.
+- Strong interpersonal and team‐building skills, particularly with high school students and key decision-makers.

 - Ability to energize, inspire, and move young people to action.